po1sigala/live/01-Class-Content/20-React/01-Activities/12-Stu_State/README.md

-# 🐛 Non-Functional Increment and Decrement Buttons
+# 🐛 Hardcoded Values in JSX

 ## Before We Begin